 It has been a long-held belief that black dogs are the toughest to rehome.
 Their color means they do not photograph so easily, some people are superstitious about their color, and they don’t stand out so well alongside dogs with brighter coats.

-While there is still a lot of anecdotal information from shelters of long-stay black dogs, the positive news is that there have been some recent studies, including one from the ASPCA, that have indicated that black dogs do not appear to be having as tough a time as first thought.
+While there is still a lot of anecdotal information from shelters of long-stay black dogs, the positive news is that some studies indicate that black dogs do not appear to be having as tough a time as first thought.
 They do not languish in shelters notably longer than any other dogs.

 So, if you are considering adoption, don’t overlook the oldies, the disabled, the Bullies, and the pairs.
 You might just be passing up on the dog of your dreams!